Grimface/galaxy-ttrpg/basic-moves.md

 - On a 10+, choose an extra:
   - You suffer 1 less harm.
   - All enemies are now focused on you.
   - You inflict harm on the enemy.
+(Usually your weapon damage, but it depends on the situation)
   - You hold the enemy back.
 - On a miss, then you end up making things worse.